stepzen-dev/snippets/ai/watsonxai-generation/README.md

-# Watsonx.AI generation.
+# watsonx.ai generation.

 ## Overview

-Creates a field `Query.wxai_generation` that invokes a Watsonx.AI generation endpoint to infer the next text from an input.
+Creates a field `Query.wxai_generation` that invokes a watsonx.ai generation endpoint to infer the next text from an input.

 This provides a simple example of calling an LLM from a GraphQL endpoint.